centre-for-effective-altruism/auth0-rules/README.md

 ## Automatic deploys

-GitHub actions to auto-deploy these rules to the relevant Auth0 tenant when merging to `master` or `dev`.
+We use GitHub actions to auto-deploy these rules to the relevant Auth0 tenant when merging to `master` or `dev`.